-It is our intention to implement the Public Health (Minimum Price for Alcohol) (Wales) Act 2018 on 2 March 2020.
+The Public Health (Minimum Price for Alcohol) (Wales) Act 2018 was implemented on 2 March 2020.

-This law will apply to all businesses, organisations and persons required to hold a licence for alcohol.
+This law applies to all businesses, organisations and persons required to hold a license for alcohol.

-Any retailer who sells or supplies, or authorises the sale or supply of, alcohol below the minimum price will be breaking the law.
-Once this law is implemented they could be fined.
+Any retailer who sells or supplies, or authorises the sale or supply of, alcohol below the minimum price will be breaking the law and could be fined.

 We have produced full guidance on how to calculate, implement and enforce the law on MUP.